Secure Notarization Act: One Step Closer to Nationwide Remote Online Notarization

 Remote Online Notarization vs Traditional Notarization

-For the IPEN procedure notaries must attach or logically connect their electronic signature and all other necessary information to the electronic record to build a proof of any change after notarization is performed.
+For the IPEN procedure, notaries must attach or logically connect their electronic signature and all other necessary information to the electronic record to build a proof of any change after notarization is performed.

 For the RON process, the signer should appear before the notary at the time of the notarization process via communication technology.

-The notary must identify a signer through:
+The notary must identify a signer throug

 NOTE!